COVID-19 pandemic in Michigan: Schools, colleges and universities

-On February 2, Lapeer High School reported 18 cases, sending 200 people to quarantine for two weeks.
+On February 2, 2021, Lapeer High School reported 18 cases, sending 200 people to quarantine for two weeks.

-On February 17, 23 cases were reported at Lakeville High School in northeastern Genesee County, 15 of which were students who had participated in an out-of-state wrestling tournament.
-In response, the school will conduct all classes virtually and cancel all sporting events and extracurricular activities until February 26.
+On February 17, 2021, 23 cases were reported at Lakeville High School in northeastern Genesee County, 15 of which were students who had gone out-of-state.
+In response, the school conducted all classes virtually and canceled all sporting events and extracurricular activities until February 26.

 On March 16, 2021, it was reported that 21 students at Oxford High School were diagnosed with COVID-19 the previous week due to off-campus social gatherings, causing 195 students to enter quarantine until March 22.